 On 13 July, Captain John Greenbacker, USN assumed command of Fremont from Captain Lloyd V. Young, USN.

 On 18 September 1962, Fremont left Morehead City, North Carolina with the USS Pocano, USS Muliphen, USS Telfair, USS Fort Mandan, USS Ashland, USS Waldo County, and the 1st Battalion, 2nd Marines, 2nd Marine Division for a Mediterranean Cruise.
 On 5 October at Pollensa Bay, Mallorca the Marines aboard relieved the 2nd Battalion, 6th Marines, becoming the Landing Force for the 6thFleet.
 Commodore Pridmore was the Commanding Officer of PHIBRON 4 and Lt.
 Col Paul Graham was the Marine Commanding Officer.
-The USS Pocano was the flagship until President John F. Kennedy declared the blockade of Cuba when Pocano left and the Fremont took over as the flagship for COMPHIBRON 4.
+The USS Fremont was the flagship until President John F. Kennedy declared the blockade of Cuba.
+Pocano took over as the flagship for COMPHIBRON 4 and Fremont sailed for Cuba.

 Ports of call during the 1962 portion of the cruise included Pollensa Bay, Mallorca; Toulon, France; a landing which included the French Marines (the French came ashore with loafs of bread tied to their packs) at St. Florent, Corsica; Messina, Sicily; Tatanto, Italy; a landing at Bomba, Libya; Corfu, Greece; Brindisi, Italy; a landing at Pilo, Greece; Athens Greece; and Palermo, Sicily.